Police make arrest over tweets to diver Daley

 The user later apologized.

-Police from the English county of Dorset said a 17-year-old man was arrested in the early hours of Tuesday at a guest house in the Weymouth area on suspicion of malicious communication.
+“A 17-year-old man was arrested ... in the early hours of this morning, Tuesday, at a guest house in the Weymouth area on suspicion of malicious communication,” police said.

-“(He) has been issued with a harassment warning in connection to tweets to Olympic diver Tom Daley,” said a police spokeswoman.

-The teenager was released on bail while police investigate other communications on his Twitter account and he will return to the police station at a later date.

 Twitter, a microblogging site which allows users to send short messages to each other and advertise views to a potentially huge audience, has hit the headlines at the Olympics after some ill-considered tweets by athletes.